joeldbaptista/vic/docs/SUPPORTED.md

 ## Syntax highlighting

-- Automatic on open; driven by file extension.
+- Automatic on open; driven by file name — the extension for most languages, and the base name for Dockerfiles (`Dockerfile`, `Containerfile`, either with a dotted suffix such as `Dockerfile.dev`), which normally carry no extension.
 - C / C++ files (`.c`, `.h`, `.cc`, `.cpp`, `.cxx`, `.hh`, `.hpp`, `.inl`): keywords, types, string/character literals, single- and multi-line comments, preprocessor directives, numbers.
+- Dockerfiles: instructions (`FROM`, `RUN`, `COPY`, ...) at the head of a logical line, variable expansions (`$VAR`, `${VAR}`), `#` comments, quoted strings, numbers.
+A line continued with a trailing backslash does not start a new instruction on the next line.
 - The scheme is monochromatic: tokens are distinguished by SGR attribute (bold, dim, grey), not by colour.
 - Opening a file also re-seeds `tabstop` from the file type, overriding the `config.h` default and any earlier `:set tabstop=`.
-Markdown, Python, shell and SQL use 4; C and C++ use 8; every other file type uses the `config.h` default.
+Dockerfile, Markdown, Python, shell and SQL use 4; C and C++ use 8; every other file type uses the `config.h` default.

 ## Persistent undo